Home About Us How It Works Packages FAQ Blog Get In Touch

 8 min read

 After going through it more than once, I've learned a lot.
-And since starting Moving, Managed with my husband Suren, I've spoken to dozens of expats who felt exactly the same way.
-So here's the guide I wish I'd had.
+And since my husband Suren started Moving, Managed, I've spoken to dozens of expats who felt exactly the same way.
+This is the guide I wish I'd had.

 Why Moving in Singapore Is Different

-Singapore is an incredibly well-organised country — but that organisation comes with its own set of rules, processes and expectations that aren't always obvious to someone new.
+Singapore is incredibly well-organised.
+But that organisation comes with its own rules, processes, and expectations that aren't always obvious to someone arriving from elsewhere.
 Condo buildings have specific requirements for move-in and move-out days.
 Landlords expect properties to be returned in precise condition.
-Deposits are substantial and can be at risk if the handover process isn't managed correctly.
+Deposits are substantial and can be at risk if the handover isn't handled properly.

-Add to that the fact that most expats are simultaneously managing a demanding job, a family, and the emotional weight of a major life transition — and it's easy to see why moving in Singapore catches so many people off guard.
+Add to that the fact that most expats are simultaneously managing a demanding job and the emotional weight of a major life transition — and it's easy to see why so many people get caught off guard.

 From experience

-"I once spent three evenings in a row chasing a cleaning company, a mover, and my building management office — all while trying to finish a work project and get my kids ready for their new school.
+"I once spent three evenings in a row chasing a cleaning company, a mover, and my building management office — all while trying to finish a work project.
 I kept thinking: there has to be a better way."

 Understanding Condo Rules Before You Move

-The key is to contact your condo management office as early as possible — ideally 3–4 weeks before your move date.
+Contact your condo management office as early as possible — ideally three to four weeks before your move date.
 Don't assume anything is flexible until you've confirmed it in writing.

 The Handover Process — What to Expect

-In Singapore, the handover of a rental property is taken seriously by landlords and property agents.
-When you move out, the property is expected to be returned in the same condition as when you moved in — fair wear and tear excepted.
+Landlords and agents in Singapore take handovers seriously.
+When you move out, the property is expected to be returned in the same condition as when you moved in, fair wear and tear aside.

 Tip